Coffee2CodeNL/gebaar-libinput/README.md

 ### State of the project

 - [x] Receiving swipe events from libinput
-- [ ] Receiving pinch/zoom events from libinput
+- [x] Receiving pinch/zoom events from libinput
+  - [ ] Support continous pinch
+  - [ ] Support pinch-and-rotate gestures
 - [ ] Receiving rotation events from libinput
 - [x] Converting libinput events to motions
 - [x] Running commands based on motions
 - [x] Refactor code to be up to Release standards, instead of testing-hell